Answer a Question, Help Darfur

 MARCH 29, 2009

 Our desire: to harness the power of narrative to end homelessness, stop global warming, end the genocide in Darfur, ensure health care for all, etc. How many of you have taken Andy Goodman’s storytelling seminar ?
 Pretty mind-blowing, huh?
+Andy unlocks the secrets of good story-telling, decoding a formula for narrative going at least back to Aristotle’s Poetics.
 There are easily thousands of non-profit communicators who have passed through Andy’s program.
-They are.